 6 - On field supplied terminations, a minimum distance between the end of the exhaust pipe and the end of the intake pipe without a termination elbow is 8" and a minimum distance of 6" with a termination elbow.
-See figure 39.
+See FIGURE 45.

-- 7 If intake and exhaust piping must be run up a side wall to position above snow accumulation or other obstructions, iping must be supported.
-At least one bracket must be used within 6" from the top of the elbow and then every 24" (610mm) as shown in figure 39, to prevent any movement in any direction.
-When exhaust and intake piping must be run up an outside wall, the exhaust piping must be terminated with pipe sized per table 10.
-The intake piping may be equipped with a 90° elbow turndown.
-Using turndown will add 5 feet (1.5m) to the equivalent length of the pipe. - 8 A multiple furnace installation may use a group of up to four terminations assembled together horizontally, as shown in figure 36.
+- 7 If intake and exhaust piping must be run up a side wall to position above snow accumulation or other obstructions, piping must be supported.
+At least one bracket must be used within 6" from the top of the elbow and then every 24" (610mm) as shown in FIGURE 45, to prevent any movement in any direction.
+When exhaust and intake piping must be run up an outsidewall, the exhaust piping must be terminated with pipe sized per TABLE 10.The intake piping may be equipped with a 90° elbow turndown.
+Using turndown will add 5 feet (1.5m) to the equivalent length of the pipe. - 8 A multiple furnace installation may use a group of up to four terminations assembled together horizontally, as shown in FIGURE 42.